haberdashPI/Weber.jl/docs/src/start.md

 This final part of the code actually runs the experiment.
 Note that none of the code in setup actually runs during the experiment.
 This is _important_!
 Weber is designed to run as much code as possible before the experiment starts, during setup.
 This is called setup-time.
-This ensures that the code that which does run during the experiment, during run-time, can do so in a timely manner.
+This insures that the code that which does run during the experiment, during run-time, can do so in a timely manner.
 The only code that actually runs during the experiment is the behavior defined within each moment.

 # Where to go from here.

 That's it.
-You're done!
 From here you can begin writing your own simple experiments.
-Take a look at some of the example experiments under Weber's example directory, or read through the rest of the user guide.
-You can find the location of this directoy by typing `Pkg.dir("Weber","examples")` in the julia console.
+Take a look at some of the example experiments under Weber's example directory to see what you can do.
+You can find the location of this directory by typing `Pkg.dir("Weber","examples")` in the julia console.
+To develop a deeper understanding, you can read through the rest of the user guide.